-In September, the German and Australian Governments also agreed to explore the possibility of cooperating on a green-hydrogen supply chain.
+In September, the German and Australian Governments also agreed to explore the possibility of cooperating on a green-hydrogen supply chain between the two countries.
 The joint study will look at production, storage, transport and use of green hydrogen, as well as current technology and research.